Acephoeni-X/ISTE-HACKATHON/README.md

 # ISTE-HACKATHON

 # Team-TechGeeks - " Cyber-Safe "
-## Team Members - Kavya Mehra, Rishi Sharma, Tushar Mukherjee, Vasu Grover,.
+## Team Members - Kavya Mehra, Rishi Sharma, Tushar Mukherjee, Vasu Grover.

 ## Introduction:
 "Security used to be an inconvenience sometimes, but now it’s a necessity all the time."